Shopify/slate/docs/commands/index.md

 slate theme [name]
 ```

-Generate a theme with build tools.
-The name argument is required and you will be prompted to enter it if it's not provided.
+Generate a new blank theme.
+The `name` argument is required for the new theme directory.

 ### help